leafac/leafac.com/prose/email-migration/index.md

 2. Connect both the old and the new email clients to the local email server.
 3. Transfer the local email history from the old email client to the local email server.
 4. Transfer the local email history from the local email server to the new email client.
-5. Stop and uninstall the email server.
+5. Stop and uninstall the local email server.

 Setup
 =====